monasterx3/ATM/README.md

 4. Zhiyi Dong (@zydong615): Back end / tester
 5. Ajayi Abdulslam (@shalam15): Database / tester

-Atm login Information:
+Atm default login Information:
-1. Account #:     Pin #:
+1. Account: Elon Musk Account #: 123908    Pin #: 5678

-2. Account #:     Pin #:
+Steps to create a Database connection server using mamp Server:
-3. Account #:     Pin #:
+1. Download mamp server
-4. Account #:     Pin #:
+2. Load the information to the mysql database

-Steps to create a Database connection server using Wammp Server:
+3. Have mamp server running to connect the mysql database to the ATM Gui progam